The Outfits I Wear To Project & Protect My Queerness

 Dress is a way for me to reclaim my body from other people’s conceptions of it.
 It allows me to make my own rules and pave my own path.

 Feeling fully myself means wearing something that brings me joy.
-That joy can come from wearing something that expresses my style, sexuality, politics, or personality, or from wearing something pink and fluffy or something cozy and comfy.
+That joy can come from wearing something that expresses my style, sexuality, politics or personality, or from wearing something pink and fluffy or something cosy and comfy.
 I have to dress to match my mood and my mood changes a lot.
-The freedom to chop and change how I dress and present myself to the world feels like freedom, and that’s when I feel fully "myself."
+The freedom to chop and change how I dress and present myself to the world feels like freedom, and that’s when I feel fully ‘myself’.

 Advertisement

-For the shoot, I wore what I wore a week ago and looked in the mirror and said, "Fuck yes, I feel like PJ Harvey in the star top."
-And the layers — I love a good layer.
-It’s a good sign if I feel like I can stomp on someone or feel like PJ Harvey, and I go with it.
+For the shoot I wore what I wore a week ago and looked in the mirror and said ‘Fuck yes, I felt like PJ Harvey in the star top’...
+And the layers – I love a good layer.
+It’s a good sign if I feel like I can stomp on someone or feel like PJ Harvey and I go with it.

 I wouldn’t really say [the way I dress] relates to my queerness as much as it does my transness.
-I get to wear all the clothes I didn’t get to wear — for me, it’s like Bratz doll collectible items that I get to throw on and change up.
-A huge part of what I wear is very fictional and fantasy-based as it goes off what the mood is for today — what makes it easier for me is to create a narrative around my outfit or some kind of energy that I want to channel in the day.
+I get to wear all the clothes I didn’t get to wear – for me it’s like Bratz doll collectible items that I get to throw on and change up.
+A huge part of what I wear is very fictional and fantasy-based as it goes off what the mood is for today – what makes it easier for me is to create a narrative to my outfit or some kind of energy I want to channel in the day.
 If I want to wear it, I wear it.
-It is like making up characters for the day.
+Like making up characters for the day.
 I like doing that.

 I don’t really see the way I dress as inviting people into my queerness – they can come in and have some tea if they want, as long as they don’t eat all the biscuits.

-I mean, I’ve always been myself — in that moment of my life, when I wore that outfit, everything was experimentation, like, what I wear doesn’t define my transness.
-My see-through slip dress with a thong and boots to Lidl doesn't define my transness, my joggers and jumper don’t define my transness, however [they exist as] a gateway for me to explore my womanhood.
-I’ve definitely come out of my shell more and stopped taking what I wear seriously as it is [only] fabric.
-But by saying that, there is always a survival aspect to checking myself in a mirror and analyzing every curve and silhouette on my body in the reflection of a building I’m passing by and through the eyes of strangers, men especially.
-Over the years, it’s gotten worse.
+I mean I’ve always been myself – in that moment of my life when I wore that outfit, everything was an experimentation, like, what I wear doesn’t define my transness.
+My see-through slip dress with a thong and boots to Lidl don’t define my transness, my joggers and jumper doesn’t define my transness, however [they exist as] a gateway for me to explore my womanhood.
+I’ve definitely come out of my shell more and stopped taking what I wear seriously as it’s fabric.
+But by saying that, there is always a survival aspect to checking myself in a mirror and analyzing every curve and silhouette on my body in the reflection of a building I’m passing by and through the eyes of strangers and men especially.
+With the years it’s gotten worse.
 I guess it’s linked with the rising transphobia and the dysphoria I’m feeling.

 Advertisement

-I will always be myself in whatever I’m wearing — the vital part of that is what I feel comfortable in, how I feel in it, and what I want to display on my body that day.
-In the outfit I chose, I felt good, I felt sexy, I felt stupid, and I felt stunning.
+I will always be myself in whatever I’m wearing – the vital part of that is what I feel comfortable in, how I feel in it and what I want to display on my body that day.
+In the outfit I chose I felt good, I felt sexy, I felt stupid, I felt stunnin.

-For the shoot, I wore my late grandfather's suit with a gold lace toile I never used or saw value in until now, from my collection a few years ago; pink Hoka sneakers — my friend Steph put me onto those; a green puffer I probably haven’t taken off for a year, and a green flower hair tie I got from a hair shop on Walworth Road.
-Plus, a bunch of jewelry from friends and charity stores.
+For the shoot I wore my late grandfather's suit, a gold lace toile I never used or saw value in until now, from my collection a few years ago.
+Pink Hoka trainers, my friend Steph put me onto those.
+A green puffer I probably haven’t taken off for a year and green flower hair tie I got from a hair shop on Walworth Road.
+Plus, a bunch of jewellery from friends and charity stores.

 I don’t really know how the way I dress interacts with my queerness.
 I could give you the Pride answer but I am queer and wear what I want.
 If I am really feeling [a certain] way I will dress up for my friends because that is love and that is a gift.

-In the way I dress, I am gesturing that I am glamorous, funny, and I hope low-key.
-Looking queer is not difficult for me — I radiate faggot.
-I hope that’s what people see when I put on my earrings, my rings, my blush, and my terrible outfit, and walk 20 miles an hour down the street, the sound of "Free" by Ultra Naté busting out of my headphones.
-I hope it’s clear as day and that you already know if you want to stop and talk to me.
+In the way I dress I am gesturing that I am glamorous and funny I hope, low-key.
+Looking queer is not difficult for me – I radiate faggot.
+I hope that’s what people see when I put on my earrings, my rings, my blush, my terrible outfit and walk 20 miles an hour down the street, the sound of "Free" by Ultra Naté busting out of my headphones.
+I hope it’s clear as day and you already know if you want to stop and talk to me.

 Advertisement